ramidkc/DATA-ANALYSIS-TOOLS-ANALYTICS/README.md

 ## Acknowledgments
 This project is the result of the collaborative effort of the following contributors:

+- Prof. Omar Altrad
 - Jill Shah
 - Nitesh Talukdar
 - Uzma Khan ([@UzmaGitHub](https://github.com/UzmaGithub))

+## License
+This project is licensed under the MIT License - see the LICENSE.md file for details